 We meet as a congregation on Sunday mornings at 10:30.
+(While the building itself is closed during the COVID pandemic, this is available as a live stream.)
 This Assembly normally features a talk by one of our ministers, a variety of music, readings, and community news; podcasts of most talks are available on this site.
-The Religious Explorers program for children and youth also convenes at 10:30.
-Sunday morning programming includes a “First Hour” talk, discussion or presentation at 9:30 as well as other workshops and events at noonish.
-Visitors are always welcome.
+During the COVID lockdown our programming for children and youth has changed, but continues.
+The best way to connect with our programming on Sunday mornings and other times is to subscribe to our e-newsletters.
+They contain the necessary Zoom links.

 Members and staff of the Society are engaged in a range of social justice programs.
 We offer numerous learning and growth opportunities for adults throughout the year.
 Members and friends are an important part of our music program.
 We celebrate the turning of the seasons in appropriately humanist fashion.